 Formed as a JPA, each member in VCREA has designated a locally elected public official to serve as a Member of the Board.
-A Technical Advisory Council, composed of private and public sector representatives, meets regularly and as needed to provide advice and support to the Board of Directors and staff.

 B. Basis of Accounting and Measurement Focus

 The basic financial statements of VCREA are composed of the following: